- What is the Grantmaker Salary and Benefits Survey?

 You will notice many fields within the tables have been redacted.
 These fields had insufficient numbers of responses.
 As a result, the data has been withheld to protect the identity of respondents (who might otherwise be identifiable within a given asset band) and to ensure that only data that is a reliable benchmark is presented.
 Despite being redacted, these fields are left in the tables to provide a sense of whether or not a position is common amongst your peers.

-Survey participants receive complimentary copies of all reports released from the current year's survey, as well as access to Benchmark Central, the Council's dynamic online benchmarking tool.
+Survey participants (Council membership not required) receive a complimentary copy of the report, as well as access to Benchmark Central, the Council's dynamic online benchmarking tool.
 This tool allows you to directly benchmark your organization to peers in a manner far more robust than the published tables.
 For instance, you could examine the salary of CEOs at foundations within a specific metropolitan area, and further drill down to those organization of an asset size of your choosing.

 Effective with the 2018 survey cycle, the survey will field in the spring and results will be released in the fall.
-The 2018 GSB Survey will be open from April 2nd - May 15th and the results will be released in October.
+The 2018 GSB Survey fielded from April 2 - May 30, and the results will be released in mid-September.

 Can I obtain a customized report that benchmarks my organization in a way not available in the tables?